- Developers

 Plasma has a potential disadvantage.
 Suppose a lot of foul play is going on in the child chains, and many users want to simultaneously exit those chains.
 Such a sudden spike in transactions can impact the Ethereum mainnet.

 However, the “Plasma Exit” mechanism also has a “Challenge” period, allowing another user to dispute a claim.
-In case of a sudden spike in “Exit” transactions, the community can decide to extend the challenge period to handle the load on the mainnet better.
+In case of a sudden spike in “Exit” transactions, the community can decide to extend the challenge period to better handle the load on the mainnet.

 2d.
 What’s in the future for “Plasma”?

 Summary: The plasma chain is considered ‘dead’ now.
-Rollups have taken their place now as DApps scalability solutions on the Ethereum network.
+Rollups have now taken their place as DApp scalability solutions on the Ethereum network.

-3. Scale a DApps using the technology offered by the Ethereum “Casper protocol” (FUTURISTIC)
+3. Scale a DApp using the technology offered by the Ethereum “Casper protocol” (FUTURISTIC)

 3a.
 A brief note about the “Casper protocol”